100s of Free Human Rights Law Dissertation Topics and Titles

 Research Aim: The Research will assess the use of CCTV surveillance and its effect on Article 8 of the European Convention on Human Rights.
 The research will demonstrate if covert surveillance can either undermine or positively affect the right to privacy.
 The research will further critically analyse the right to privacy against public policy for the common good.

-Research Aim: The Research will aim at comparing and contrasting different disability rights under certain jurisdictions.
+Research Aim: The Research compares and contrasts different disability rights under certain jurisdictions.
 The research will assess whether there is a need to standardise disability rights under one convention or treaty.

 Research Aim: The research will access the right to education as found under Article 26 of the Universal Declaration on Human Rights.
 The right to education applies to only fundamental stages of education, such as primary and secondary education.
 The research will aim to demonstrate if the right to education should be extended to tertiary education.